itzmeanjan/ml-dsa/README.md

 | `ML_DSA_ENABLE_LTO` | Enable Interprocedural Optimization (LTO) | `ON` |

 > [!TIP]
-> If you are building for the same machine that will run the code (i.e., cross-compilation is not the goal), you should enable `-DML_DSA_NATIVE_OPT=ON` to allow the compiler to auto-vectorize, using processor-specific optimizations (like AVX2, NEON, etc.) for maximum performance.
+> If you are building for the same machine that will run the code (i.e., cross-compilation is not the goal), you should enable `-DML_DSA_NATIVE_OPT=ON` to allow the compiler to unroll loops and auto-vectorize, using processor-specific optimizations (like AVX2, NEON, etc.) for maximum performance.

 ### Testing